Approaches to Conflict-free Replicated Data Types: Operation-based CRDTs

 Therefore, the state must be more involved, and effect must be defined such that it is commutative for concurrently invoked operations.
 But not only convergence is relevant.
 How can we define what is supposed to happen given two concurrently invoked add and remove?
 I.e., how can we define the data type semantics for such CRDTs?

 \topic{Defining concurrent semantics}

 A first design criteria for CRDT semantics is preserving the sequential semantics of the original data type.
 I.e., under a sequential execution the CRDT should produce the same outcome as the corresponding sequential data type.
 Then, we must define how to handle conflicts for concurrently invoked operations.
 In the set example, given concurrent add and remove of the same element, we want to define which will ``win''.
 We have several possibilities: \begin{itemize} \item add wins; \item remove wins; \item last-writer-wins (LWW), using a totally ordered arbitration. \end{itemize}

 For CRDTs, in general, the outcome may not be equivalent to some sequential execution.
 Data type semantics are usually defined resorting to the causal past, i.e., the result from a query depends on the set of update operations that are visible to it, and their partial order under \emph{happens-before}.
-(This is how pure op-based CRDTs, below, are defined, whose unoptimized versions are essentially runnable specifications.)